-One such too is httrack (http://www.httrack.com/).
+One such tool is httrack (http://www.httrack.com/).
 It can pull a local mirrored copy of a website, retaining all the links and relevant web server resources.

-Since there is no easy way to install httrack using yum on Amazon Linux, you have to build from source.
+Since there is no simple way to install httrack using yum on Amazon Linux, you have to build from source.
 Don’t be afraid!
 Follow these steps to ensure the build is done right:

 - Extract the source